File tab in the upper-left corner of your Word window.

 Configuring Legacy Checkbox Properties

-To customize legacy checkboxes, select the checkbox and click Properties in the “Controls” group on the Developer tab.
+To customise legacy checkboxes, select the checkbox and click Properties in the “Controls” group on the Developer tab.
 This opens the “Legacy Form Field Options” dialog box.

 Creating Interactive Checklists and To-Do Lists